 A DHR EEO investigator will contact you after completing an evaluation of the allegations.
 If it is determined that there will not be an investigation, the investigator will contact you via telephone and send you a letter letting you know why the complaint will be closed.
 Your Department Head will generally be copied on this administrative closure letter.
 If it is determined there will be an investigation, the investigator will notify you and summarize the allegations that will be investigated.
 The investigator will notify your department of the allegations and ask for a response.
 Any person accused of discriminatory conduct will be notified of your allegations and given the opportunity to respond.
 The investigation may include witness interviews, site inspections, as well as review of relevant materials.

 #4: DHR EEO Provides Results of Investigation

 DHR EEO’s goal is to issue a final determination letter to you within 180 days of receiving your complaint.
-DHR EEO’s ability to meet this goal will depend on the assigned investigator’s caseload, and other factors, such as the availability of witnesses.
+DHR EEO’s ability to meet this goal will depend on the assigned investigator’s caseload, and other factors, such as the complexity of the matter and availability of witnesses.

-For more information on submitting a complaint to DHR EEO, visit How to File a Discrimination, Harassment, or Retaliation page.
+For more information on submitting a complaint to DHR EEO, visit the File a Discrimination, Harassment, Retaliation Complaint page.